- What is bacterial meningitis?

 Severe bacterial infections, such as bacterial meningitis, can cause a rare complication called Waterhouse-Friderichsen Syndrome, a condition in which the adrenal glands fail due to bleeding.
 The syndrome causes bleeding throughout the body and, because of the damage to the adrenal glands, adrenal insufficiency.
 Symptoms include:

-- A rash, which begins as small, pink patches or pimple-like swellings, which expand into larger, purple patches Malaise and weakness
+- A rash, which begins as small, pink patches or pimple-like swellings, which expand into larger, purple patches

 - Joint and muscle pain